creativechain/crea/README.md

 * `USE_MULTICORE_READONLY` - if set to true, this will enable cread in multiple reader mode to take advantage of multiple cores (if available).
 Read requests are handled by the read-only nodes and write requests are forwarded back to the single 'writer' node automatically.
 NGINX load balances all requests to the reader nodes, 4 per available core.
 This setting is still considered experimental and may have trouble with some API calls until further development is completed.
 * `HOME` - set this to the path where you want cread to store it's data files (block log, shared memory, config file, etc).
 By default `/var/lib/cread` is used and exists inside the docker container.
 If you want to use a different mount point (like a ramdisk, or a different drive) then you may want to set this variable to map the volume to your docker container.

-## PaaS mode

-Cread now supports a PaaS mode (platform as a service) that currently works with Amazon's Elastic Beanstalk service.
-It can be launched using the following environment variables:

-* `USE_PAAS` - if set to true, cread will launch in a format that works with AWS EB.
-Containers will exit upon failure so that they can be relaunched automatically by ECS.
-This mode assumes `USE_WAY_TOO_MUCH_RAM` and `USE_FULL_WEB_NODE`, they do not need to be also set.
-* `S3_BUCKET` - set this to the name of the S3 bucket where you will store shared memory files for cread in Amazon S3.
-They will be stored compressed in bz2 format with the file name `blockchain-$VERSION-latest.tar.bz2`, where $VERSION is the release number followed by the git short commit hash stored in each docker image at `/etc/creadversion`.
-* `SYNC_TO_S3` - if set to true, the node will function to only generate shared memory files and upload them to the specified S3 bucket.
-This makes fast deployments and autoscaling for cread possible.

 ## System Requirements

-For a full web node, you need at least 110GB of disk space available.
-Cread uses a memory mapped file which currently holds 56GB of data and by default is set to use up to 80GB.
-The block log of the blockchain itself is a little over 27GB.
+For a full web node, you need at least 25GB of disk space available.
+Cread uses a memory mapped file which currently holds 25GB of data and by default is set to use up to 25GB.
+The block log of the blockchain is 27GB.
 It's highly recommended to run cread on a fast disk such as an SSD or by placing the shared memory files in a ramdisk and using the `--shared-file-dir=/path` command line option to specify where.
-At least 16GB of memory is required for a full web node.
+At least 8GB of memory is required for a full web node.
 Seed nodes (p2p mode) can run with as little as 4GB of memory with a 24 GB state file.
 Any CPU with decent single core performance should be sufficient.
 Cread is constantly growing.
-As of August 2017, these numbers were accurate, but you may find you need more disk space to run a full node.
+As of February 2019, these numbers were accurate, but you may find you need more disk space to run a full node.
 We are also constantly working on optimizing Crea's use of disk space.

 On Linux use the following Virtual Memory configuration for the initial sync and subsequent replays.
 It is not needed for normal operation.